 We have accrued certain costs related to the sites described above as it has been determined that the costs are probable and can be reasonably estimated.
 We continue to implement mitigation measures and to monitor environmental conditions at the Somerville, Massachusetts site.
 We also have potential exposure related to an additional parcel of land (the "Central Area") related to the Woburn, Massachusetts site discussed above.
 Currently, the consent decree for the Woburn site does not define or require any remediation work in the Central Area.
 The United States Environmental Protection Agency (the "EPA") has provided us and other signatories to the consent decree with comments on the design and implementation of groundwater and soil remedies at the Woburn site and investigation of environmental conditions in the Central Area.
 We, and other signatories, have implemented and proposed to do additional work at the Woburn site but many of EPA's comments remain to be resolved.
-In addition, we have received notices of violations from Region 1 of the EPA under the Clean Air Act regarding our failure to obtain certain permits allegedly necessary with respect to the laundering of soiled towels at seven New England facilities, but we are unable to reasonably estimate the amount of the penalties that may be sought.
+In addition, we have received notices of violations from Region 1 of the EPA under the Clean Air Act regarding our failure to obtain certain permits allegedly necessary with respect to the laundering of soiled towels at seven New England facilities, and we are addressing these matters.
+We believe that it is probable that Region 1 of the EPA will seek to impose penalties against us in connection with these seven New England facilities, but we are unable to reasonably estimate the amount of the penalties that may be sought.
 In the event that the EPA expands this enforcement initiative beyond Region 1, and seeks to impose penalties, this could materially adversely affect our results of operations and financial condition.